 The Children's Hospital of Philadelphia, Department of Audiology ATTN: Danielle Leisner, Au.D., CCC-A 3500 Civic Center Blvd., Philadelphia, PA 19104.

 Selection Process: Applications are reviewed on a rolling basis and early submission is strongly encouraged.
 Telephone interviews will be scheduled with strong candidates from August through late September.
 Following phone interviews, we send a skills survey to top candidates to have three references (one clinical supervisor, one professor and one of the candidate's choice) complete and return (in lieu of letters of recommendation).

-We invite the top 3-5 candidates to CHOP for face-to-face interviews in early October.
+We invite the top 3-5 candidates for interviews in early October.
 Offers are extended by mid-October.
 Competition for our externship position is substantial.
 We are fortunate to receive inquiries from students in top programs throughout the country.